PatrickLim/DevOps-Toolkit-Wiki/Knowledge-Base/web/RCM-+-LEADTOOLS-+-PARALLELS.md

-_Quick summary of development session on 8/5/2020 resulting in a new way to launch RCM web services and LEADTOOLS web scanning features via Parallels portal links._
+_Quick summary of development session on 8/5/2020 resulting in a **temporary fix** to launch RCM web services and LEADTOOLS web scanning features via Parallels portal links._

 - launch webscanhost